Ng May Ying: Stage career

 In April 1978, she was the leading lady for Cantonese Opera maestro Lam Kar Sing 林家聲 in his performance of Operas for the Deities [神功戲] at Cha Kwo Ling.
 Such opera performances are held in temporary-built stage in rural areas, and devoted to the celebration of folk festivals, birthdays of deities, etc. She had another 8 rounds of stage performances with Lam Kar Sing in later years.

 In the 1970s & 80s, she and Leung Hon Wai often performed together, at Kai De Amusement Park, with Hon Ying Cantonese Opera Troupe, and in Singapore.

 From 1 to 22 January 1981, Lam Kar Sing, with her as the leading ‘hua dan’, staged 25 opera shows in Singapore.

 In September 1993, as the leading ‘hua dan’ of Zung Sun Sing Troupe, she acted with Lam Kar Sing in his round of farewell performances in the United States and Canada.

 Between 1980 and 1993, Ng May Ying was usually the leading ‘hua dan’ in Lam Kar Sing's overseas performances.
 At his 82nd birthday dinner in January 2015, Lam Kar Sing commented to those present that Ng May Ying was his leading ‘hua dan’ for overseas engagements「出埠花旦」.

-In her acting career spanning over 5 decades, Ng May Ying has worked with all the well-known ‘man mou sang’ of Hongkong.
-As at September 2017, Joyce Koi Ming Fai and Ng May Ying have been stage partners for 23 years and is a record in Cantonese Opera circle.
+Ng May Ying's acting career has lasted over 5 decades.
+In this time, she has worked with most of the well-known ‘man mou sang’ of Hongkong.
+As of September 2017, Joyce Koi Ming Fai and Ng May Ying have been stage partners for 23 years, a record in Cantonese Opera.